 • "Revivify Richland," a revitalization strategy to improve the County's appearance and livability.

 • Creating a historic trail to spotlight cultural and historically significant landmarks.

 Several Richland County facilities are too small or outdated to provide optimal service.
 Since 2016, County staff have investigated solutions to this problem, and identified the opportunity to use vacant store space at Columbia Place Mall to house County offices.
 This frees up the Administration Building site in downtown Columbia to become a larger, more accessible Judicial Center.
 The rest of Richland Renaissance unfolded from this plan, with the genesis of the project centered on providing better public service and preparing for future growth and development.

-Click here to scroll through an informational booklet that summarizes Richland Renaissance, and here to watch a short video.
-Click here to watch highlights from the Richland Renaissance community meeting held Feb.13 at the former Dillard's store at Columbia Place Mall.
+Scroll through an informational booklet that summarizes Richland Renaissance.
+Watch highlights from the Richland Renaissance community meeting held in February 2018 at Columbia Place Mall.